 HB 651 would ban bump-stocks, devices that make a non-automatic weapon fully automatic.
 They gained national attention when they were used in the Las Vegas shooting in October, but federal attempts to ban them have stalled.
 HB 10 would ban certain assault weapons, large-capacity magazines, armor-piercing bullets and incendiary .50 caliber bullets.
 HB 334 (also known as April’s Law) and HB 541 would prohibit people convicted of family violence from owning firearms.
-Did not cross over.
+None of these crossed over.

 These bills are virtually identical.
 They just have different sponsors.
 Both would let victims of domestic violence break leases early without penalty, removing the economic incentive to stay in an abusive relationship.
-HB 834 passed the house.
+Governor Deal signed HB 834!

 SB 17 – Brunch Bill

 Athens restaurants and others throughout the state have been trying to push back the start time at which they can serve alcohol on Sunday to 11 a.m. for a few years now.
 Unfortunately, Bill Cowsert (one of our two state senators) doesn’t support it.
 It seems to be making progress this year, though, as he said he wouldn’t stand in its way.
-Passed senate.
+Governor Deal signed this legislation.